High-Efficiency Furnaces – Prices & Comparison

 Another factor in the cost of a new furnace is the installation.
 There are many variables at play, so it is impossible to give an estimate here.
 The best thing is to request a quote from a local company.
 Here are just a few things that can affect the installation cost of a new furnace:

-- Furthermore, a conversion from oil or electric heat to propane or natural gas is also a bit more complicated and costly than a simple natural gas to natural gas furnace replacement.
+- Conversions from oil or electric heat to propane or natural gas are also a bit more complicated and costly than a simple natural gas to natural gas furnace replacement.

 Finally, the location of your home can affect the price offered by local suppliers.
 The closer you are to a large urban center, the higher the competition and thus the lower the prices.
 If you live in the countryside or a small isolated town, installers have to drive farther and unit delivery costs are higher.
 In addition, if they’re offering you a labour warranty, the potential cost of driving back out for service calls must be factored into their costs.